1. Introduction to SOPS

 This is where SOPS could help: it encrypts your sensitive files with minimum to no overhead, making it easy to store and share secret files.

-There are two similar tools that are a lot less powerful, but, depending on your specific use case, can be equally valuable:
+There are two similar tools less powerful than SOPS, but, depending on your specific use case, they can be equally valuable:

 2. Ansible Vault encrypts variables and files to protect sensitive content such as passwords or keys rather than leaving it visible as plaintext in Ansible playbooks or roles.
 It works similarly to SOPS, but apparently, it can only be used within the Ansible context.
 Of course, you can also use SOPS with Ansible.